ruby-grape/grape/README.md

 end
 ```

+This mimics [default `rescue` behaviour](https://ruby-doc.org/core/StandardError.html) when an exception type is not provided.
+Any other exception should be rescued explicitly, see [below](#exceptions-that-should-be-rescued-explicitly).

 Grape can also rescue from all exceptions and still use the built-in exception handing.
 This will give the same behavior as `rescue_from :all` with the addition that Grape will use the exception handling defined by all Exception classes that inherit `Grape::Exceptions::Base`.